 - Select “Continue” and then follow the prompts to return to the Google Home app.

 Use the Quick Remote App For Google Home (Roku)

-If you’re using a Roku TV or you have a Roku Streaming Device, you can connect it to Google Home with the Quick Remote App.
+If you’re using an older Roku TV or you have a Roku Streaming Device, you can connect it to Google Home with the Quick Remote App.
 This appears to only work with Android phones though and it’s a pretty buggy app.
 Either way, it is a quick solution to operate your TV with Google Home.

 The basic concept here is that Google Home is going to talk to your Quick Remote App which will in-turn communicate with Roku.

 - Install the Quick Remote App on your Phone.

 - Make sure your phone is connected to the same WiFi network as your Roku

 - Ensure under your Advanced WiFi settings that it’s set to “WiFi Always On During Sleep”

 - Sign in to your Roku App using the same Google account that your Google Home is connected to.